Skip to main content Skip to footer

 A healthy, well supported agricultural sector is essential for creating a sustainable and resilient local food economy, which can ensure that food security needs are met, now and in the future.
 Purchasing produce directly from farmers is the best way to directly support local farmers and put money back into our local community.

-Opportunities to Donate and Support Local Food
+Opportunities to Donate & Volunteer to Support Local Food

 There are opportunities to donate and volunteer with many organizations pursuing a more equitable and sovereign food system right here in Washtenaw County and in Michigan at large, including: